 If you have an interest in our previous blogs on CTIS you can find them

-- Legal representation set out in the EU Clinical Trial Regulation
+- Legal representation set out in the EU Clinical Trials Regulation

-- User management in the Clinical Trial Information System
+- User management in the Clinical Trials Information System

 In our fourth blog, we provide an overview of the key considerations around submissions of clinical trial applications.